A young woman walking a pinto horse in a grassy field on a cloudy day with trees in the background.

 Our Process

-Our under saddle work intends to teach every horse to move comfortably and efficiently, providing tools to carry the rider correctly and preparing them for any ridden career - hippotherapy, eventing, reining, or otherwise.
+Our ridden work intends to teach every horse to move comfortably and efficiently, providing tools to carry the rider correctly and preparing them for any career.

 The Talisman Project

 The Talisman Project is rooted in the belief that every kid should have access to horses, and every horse should have the opportunity to thrive.
-This collaboration between the Fathom Collective and Tinman Equine brings ex-racehorses and teenagers together, teaching communication and executive functioning skills along with rehabilitation and ridden education without the additional financial obligation of owning or leasing a horse.
+This collaboration between the Fathom Collective and Tinman Equine gives the ambitious teen the chance to work with an ex-racehorse, learning communication and executive functioning skills along with rehabilitation and ridden education without the additional financial obligation of owning or leasing a horse.

-Each horse who graduates the program will have the opportunity to remain in Fathom’s Hippotherapy program, be adopted out to their teen, or move into a second career with a new, loving owner.
+Each horse who graduates the program will have the opportunity to remain in Fathom’s Hippotherapy program, be adopted out to their teen, or move into a second career with a new family.

 Click the button below to meet our first project horse.